undecaf/vue-material-modal-dialog/README.md

 This repository provides a new component, `MdModalDialog`, as a substitute for Vue Material's `MdDialog`.
 It offers the following features:

-+   For each dialog there is only a single instance, no matter how many components use it
++   For each dialog there is at most a single instance, no matter how many components use it
 +   `MdModalDialog` supports the same props and events as [`MdDialog`](https://vuematerial.io/components/dialog)
 +   Simple API: showing the dialog returns a promise which will be fulfilled or rejected when the dialog is closed